 Through judicious use of our frequent flyer miles and points, I’m hoping to keep our total flight costs to around $10k for the four of us.
 I don’t yet know how much rental cars will cost and in total, but in some places like New Zealand and Argentina that will be a big expense.
 I’d love to hear any suggestions on keeping that cost down!

 We often keep our food costs low when we travel by eating breakfast at home and packing a picnic lunch.
 Those food choices also keep us moving through our days at a decent pace since no one in our family is an early riser.
-I anticipate that we’ll eat dinner out several nights per week, because restaurants and local food are an important cultural experience in addition to being fun and tasty.
+I anticipate that we’ll eat dinner out several nights per week, because restaurants and local food are an important cultural experience in addition to being fun and tasty – a can’t miss part of our gap year with a family!

-We could spend less if we chose our itinerary based on cost, but we figure this is (probably) and once-in-a-lifetime opportunity to see the world as a family and so we let our interests dictate our destinations.
+We could spend less on our family travel around the world if we chose our itinerary based on cost (like spending our whole gap year in Europe), but we figure this is (probably) and once-in-a-lifetime opportunity to see the world as a family and so we let our interests dictate our destinations.
 We’ve discovered that New Zealand, where we’ll probably spend the most time of any country, is extremely expensive.
 Another surprise on the financial front is the high cost of renting an automatic car in certain places – we’re used to paying an extra hundred dollars in Europe, not the multiples that we’re seeing in places like Argentina.

 What’s your packing list for a trip around the world with kids?
 What about car seats for a trip around the world?
-What’s the best stroller for travel abroad?
+What’s the best stroller for a world traveling family?

 Ronnie and I will each carry a large backpack.
 He has a Kelty Redwing 50L and I recently picked up the super awesome Thule Versant 60L after lots of research and testing.
 Upon the recommendation of another traveling family, we bought the kids his-and-hers REI Tarn 18L and REI Tarn 12L backpacks – they love them!
 Jacob will probably carry most of his clothing in addition to his Amazon Fire tablet (loaded with our favorite free apps) and some other entertainment, while Shoshana will probably just carry her entertainment and a change of clothing for herself lest she topple over.